Crafts > Colors: Grey - Pink > Shapes > Heart Shapes Animals

 hearts by color and size (smallest to largest)

-are.
+- Counting: Count how many of each size there are.
 You may want to write numbers on the blank side to acquaint the children with printed numbers.

-Proceed with craft assembly.
-Show the small image
+- Craft assembly: Show the small image

 provided in the template to help the children see how the finished

 craft looks and to aid them in positioning the pieces.

 - Paste inner ear hearts over larger ear hearts.
 Note: Use the smaller ear heart template only, for rodents with smaller ears, like the gerbil, guinea pig or hamster.